Grid Controller of India Limited: Leadership and management

-In order to facilitate the management of large scale renewable (mainly wind and solar) integration in the grid including respective generation-scheduling and generation-forecasting, four Renewable Energy Management Centres (REMCs) are under development: Northern Regional-REMC (co-located with NRLDC), Western Regional-REMC (co-located with WRLDC), Southern Regional-REMC (co-located with SRLDC) and National-REMC (co-located in NLDC premises).
+To facilitate the management of large-scale renewable (mainly wind and solar) integration in the grid, including respective generation-scheduling and generation-forecasting, four Renewable Energy Management Centres (REMCs) are under development: Northern Regional-REMC (co-located with NRLDC), Western Regional-REMC (co-located with WRLDC), Southern Regional-REMC (co-located with SRLDC), and National-REMC (co-located in NLDC premises).

 National Load Despatch Centre

 On 25 February 2009, the National Load Despatch Centre (NLDC) was inaugurated by Sushilkumar Shinde (Former Union Minister of Power) and Sheila Dixit (Former Chief Minister, NCT of Delhi).
-National Load Despatch Centre (NLDC) has been constituted as per Ministry of Power (MOP) notification, New Delhi dated 2 March 2005 and is the apex body to ensure integrated operation of the National Power System.
+National Load Despatch Centre (NLDC) has been constituted as per Ministry of Power (MOP) notification, New Delhi, dated 2 March 2005, and is the apex body to ensure integrated operation of the National Power System.

 Regional Load Despatch Centers (RLDCs) and the State Transmission Systems under them

 The five RLDCs oversee the interstate transmission for the following states: